 Use a fork or a sharp knife to poke the skin of the sweet potatoes.
 This step is important as sweet potatoes can build up steam while baking.
 The small wholes release them so they don’t burst.

-As I bake them usually without oil or any additional seasoning, I like to use a glass baking dish.
-Although you can use any baking tray or baking sheet.
-Depending on the size of the sweet potatoes, the baking time varies.
-You know the sweet potatoes are ready if the skin looks shriveled and soft and you can pierce it easily with a fork.
+We recommend using an oven-safe glass baking dish so you can easily bake them without oil or any additional seasoning.
+Although you can use any baking tray or non-stick baking sheet.
+Depending on the size of the sweet potatoes, the baking time may vary.
+You know they are ready if the skin looks shriveled and soft and you can pierce it easily with a fork.

 Prepare the purple sweet potato puree

-Let the baked sweet potatoes cool a bit.
-If it is not too hot to touch, peel them and mash the insides with a fork.
-Now, it is ready to be used to make nutrient-packed chocolate pudding.
+Let them cool a bit.
+If it is not too hot to touch, peel them and mash the sweet potato flesh with a fork.
+Now, it is ready to be used to make nutrient-packed vegan chocolate pudding.

 You can add so many different toppings to make this chocolate pudding even more delicious like

-- Fresh fruits (chocolate especially goes well with berries in my opinion)
+- Fresh fruits (chocolate especially goes well with any berries from blueberries to strawberries)

 - Caramelized bananas

-- Berry jam or sauce (our homemade mixed berries sauce recipe)
+- Berry jam or sauce (mixed berries sauce or strawberry puree)

-- Vanilla pudding (my husband loves to mix the two pudding together – he especially loves Alpro’s Vanilla Dessert)
+- Vanilla pudding (my husband loves to mix the two puddings together – he especially loves Alpro’s Vanilla Dessert)

 Using chocolate pudding as frosting?